fomar123/Terraform/README.md

 ##### EC2 Instance Provisioning:

 - An EC2 intance was created using an Amazon Machine Image (AMI).
 - An SSH key pair was generated, and the private key (.pem file) was downloaded.
-Permissions on the key file were restricted.
 - SSH access to the EC2 instance was established using the private key.

 ##### Terraform and Automation: